Edinburgh Festival Fringe: Venues

 There also continue to be single, independent venues, sometimes only hosting one show, sometimes only for a limited period.

-During the Fringe the pedestrianised area of the High Street around St Giles' Cathedral and the Fringe Office becomes the focal point for theatre companies to hand out flyers, perform scenes from their shows, and attempt to sell tickets.
+During the Fringe, the pedestrianised area of the High Street around St Giles' Cathedral and the Fringe Office becomes the focal point for theatre companies to hand out flyers, perform scenes from their shows, and attempt to sell tickets.
 These performances run alongside the Fringe Street Events which feature more than 200 street performers and thousands of buskers on the High Street and Mound Precinct.
 Many shows are "2 for 1" on the first Monday and Tuesday of the festival and different venues operate independent ticket offers throughout the festival.

+In February 2025, the Fringe Society acquired the former South Bridge Resource Centre in Infirmary Street for use as their permanent base.
+As well as administrative offices, the building would provide space for Fringe participants and also serve as Fringe Central during August.

 Shows

 Notable shows

 Many notable original shows originated at the Fringe and it has helped establish the careers of many writers and performers, including Rowan Atkinson, Steven Berkoff, Jo Brand, Billy Connolly, Ben Elton, Eddie Izzard, Stephen Fry, Stewart Lee, Tim Minchin, and Tadeusz Kantor.

 In 1960, Alan Bennett, Dudley Moore, Peter Cook and Jonathan Miller performed at the Royal Lyceum Theatre in Beyond the Fringe, introducing a new wave of British satire and heralding a change in attitudes towards politicians and the establishment.
 Ironically, this show was put together by the Edinburgh International Festival as a rebuff to the emerging Fringe.
 But its title alone helped publicise "the Fringe", especially when it went on to London's West End and New York's Broadway for the next 12 months.

-Tom Stoppard's play, Rosencrantz and Guildenstern Are Dead was first performed in its full version at the 1966 Fringe.
-Noted actor Derek Jacobi starred in a sixth-form production of Hamlet, which was very well regarded.
+Tom Stoppard's play Rosencrantz and Guildenstern Are Dead was first performed in its full version at the 1966 Fringe.
+Derek Jacobi starred in a sixth-form production of Hamlet, which was very well regarded.

 During the 1980s, the Fringe attracted a number of major touring companies.
 Joint Stock Theatre Company, a leading innovative touring company at that time, brought two productions to the Fringe – The Great Celestial Cow by Sue Townsend and Fire in the Lake by Karim Alrawi.

 In 1986, the Fringe saw the break-out performance of Craig Ferguson as "Bing Hitler", a "parody of all the über-patriotic native folk singers who seemed to infect every public performance in Scotland".

 In the 21st century, shows that have debuted at the Fringe and then gone on to wider fame (or notoriety) include Stomp (theatrical show), Black Watch by the National Theatre of Scotland, and Jerry Springer: The Opera.